 Web developers may consider implementing HTTPS if they want to show support for HTTPS Everywhere or just care about their users' credentials not getting stolen.
 The EFF has answered some common objections to implementing HTTPS by giving tips on how to reduce connection overhead but has not yet given guidance to implement HTTPS on small sites such as blogs, forums, and wikis.
 The expensive part of implementing HTTPS used to be the SSL certificate, but that's no longer much of an obstacle since StartCom started offering free certificates for a domain, making some people wonder why web sites use unencrypted HTTP at all nowadays.
 But even with free certificates for personal sites, implementing HTTPS on a site that doesn't make money is not without its tradeoffs.

-The first tradeoff is that as of the fourth quarter of 2012, user agents responsible for roughly one out of every seven page views still don't support SNI, which allows name-based virtual hosting for SSL sites.
-The most common SNI-ignorant web browsers are Internet Explorer on Windows XP (11.6%) and Android Browser on Android 2.x (2.8%).
+The first tradeoff is that as of the third quarter of 2013, user agents responsible for roughly one out of every ten page views still don't support SNI, which allows name-based virtual hosting for SSL sites.
+The most common SNI-ignorant web browsers are Internet Explorer on Windows XP (7.46%) and Android Browser on Android 2.x (2.37%).
 Because these browsers can't see any certificate on port 443 of a given IP address other than the primary one, each certificate needs a dedicated IPv4 address.
 Entry-level shared web hosting uses name-based virtual hosting and is thus incompatible with SSL without SNI, and most shared hosts don't offer SNI, partly out of laziness or conservatism on the host's part and partly to avoid having to field expensive technical support calls about lack of support for IE on XP.
-This barrier was noticed soon after the release of HTTPS Everywhere.
+This barrier was noticed soon after the release of HTTPS Everywhere, and by February 2011, it was recognized as one of the two remaining problems with implementing HTTPS, the other being third-party mixed content.

 Some people may write off viewers using this specific combination as collateral damage.
 For example, conventional wisdom is that users of IE on Windows XP are either on company time or less technologically inclined than users of Chrome, Firefox, or Opera, and Android users are less willing, for example, to buy paid applications than iOS users.
 But if you do want to offer SSL to these viewers, you need some way to get your site onto a dedicated IPv4 address so that your site's certificate becomes the primary one on the IP.
 By 2006, the annual cost of a dedicated IPv4 address from a web hosting company had already exceeded the annual cost of a certificate, and these addresses have become even more scarce since then.
 And if you're looking for a job, you probably don't have the money for expensive hosting.

-The other tradeoff is that as of December 2012, Google AdSense does not support HTTPS.
-Placing an ad unit on a page may result in warnings about "mixed content", or insecurely delivered objects that may be able to change the behavior of securely delivered objects, on a page, and some browsers present this warning as a modal alert box, disrupting the user's experience in much the same way that a pop-up does.
-People who depend on AdSense income may have to redirect anonymous visitors from HTTPS to HTTP in order to show advertisements to these viewers without the pop-up.
+The other tradeoff is that a lot of web sites depend on third-party services unavailable through HTTPS.
+For example, Google AdSense did not support HTTPS until September 2013.
+Placing an ad unit on a page may result in warnings about "mixed content" on a page, or insecurely delivered objects that may be able to change the behavior of securely delivered objects, and some browsers present this warning as a modal alert box, disrupting the user's experience in much the same way that a pop-up does.
+Web site operators who depend on income from an ad network that does not support HTTPS may have to redirect anonymous visitors from HTTPS to HTTP in order to show advertisements to these viewers without the pop-up.

 Languages and databases